 1. In respect of the Company's Property, Plant and Equipment and Intangible Assets: - a.
 (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment.
 (B) The Company has maintained proper records showing full particulars of intangible assets. - b.
-The Company has a program of physical verification of Property, Plant and Equipment so as cover all the assets at reasonable intervals which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+The Company has a program of physical verification of Property, Plant and Equipment so to cover all the assets at reasonable intervals which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, certain Property, Plant and Equipment were due for verification during the year and were physically verified by the Management during the year.
 According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c.
-Based on our examination of the property lease agreements for lands on which building is constructed, property tax receipts /registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title in respect of the self-constructed buildings/factory and title deeds of all other immovable properties, disclosed in the financial statements included under Property, Plant and Equipment are held in the name of the Company as at the balance sheet date. - d.
+Based on our examination of the property tax receipts /registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title in respect of self-constructed buildings/factory and title deeds of all other immovable properties, disclosed in the financial statements included under Property, Plant and Equipment are held in the name of the Company as at the balance sheet date. - d.
 The Company has not revalued any of its Property, Plant and Equipment. and intangible assets during the year. - e.
-No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+No proceedings have been initiated during the year or are pending against the Company as at March 31, 2025 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
 2. (a) As per the information given, the management has physically verified the stocks periodically and at the close of the year.
-In our opinion, the frequency of such verification is reasonable (b) The procedures of physical verification of inventories followed by the management are, in our opinion, reasonable and adequate in relation to the size of the Company and the nature of its business. (c) The Company is maintaining proper records of inventory.
-The discrepancies noticed on verification between the physical stocks and book records which were not material, have been properly dealt with in the books of account. (d) The Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks on the basis of security of current assets.
-However, the company has not utilized the fund based limits during the year.
-In our opinion, the quarterly returns or statements filed by the Company with such banks, are majorly in agreement with the books of account of the Company.
+In our opinion, the frequency of such verification is reasonable. (b) The procedures of physical verification of inventories followed by the management are, in our opinion, reasonable and adequate in relation to the size of the Company and the nature of its business. (c) The Company is maintaining proper records of inventory.
+The discrepancies noticed on verification between the physical stocks and book records which were not material, have been properly dealt with in the books of account. (d) The Company has not availed any working capital loans from banks or financial institutions at any point during the year.
+Accordingly, reporting under Clause 3(ii)(b) of the Order is not applicable 3.
+The Company has not made investment during the year and has not granted unsecured loans to other parties during the year, Accordingly, reporting under clause 3(iii)(a), (c), (d), (e) and (f) of the Order is not applicable.